Andsnes

-Andsnes is a village in Loppa Municipality in Troms og Finnmark county, Norway.
+Andsnes is a village in Loppa Municipality in Finnmark county, Norway.
 The village is the westernmost village in Finnmark county.
 It is located on the mainland part of Loppa Municipality, at the mouth of the Kvænangen along the Lopphavet, a part of the Norwegian Sea.
 There is one road that leads out of the village, connecting it to a small isolated village area in Kvænangen Municipality about 3 km to the south.
 There are no road connections to the rest of Norway, so the village is only accessible by boat.